 Finally, it’s also important to remember that all of the changes resulting from the COVID-19 pandemic have put a strain on campus resources, including personnel (like custodial services and facilities staff) and material resources (like the availability of tables and other items that would be required for large gatherings).

 The University’s Interim Meetings and Events Policy states that meetings and events should not take place in person for the time being.
-For student groups, meetings may take place outdoors.
 Events for students may be offered as approved exceptions to the policy, if developed in coordination with the Student Involvement Center and meeting the criteria specified in the policy.
 We've developed more detailed guidance to help students understand what they can and cannot do in person this semester.

 Classes and social gatherings fall under different categories of interaction, so they have different rules for engagement.
 Classes are essential to the educational business of the University.
 While social gatherings are important to community-building and student connection, they are not essential business in the ways in-person learning is.